argilla-io/distilabel/docs/technical-reference/pipeline.md

 1. We also will execute the calls to OpenAI API in a different process using the `ProcessLLM`.
 This will allow to not block the main process GIL, and allowing the generator to continue with the next batch.

 Then, we will load the dataset and call the `generate` method of the pipeline.
-For each input in the dataset, the `LLMPool` will randomly select two `LLM`s and will generate two generations for each of them.
+For each input in the dataset, the `LLMPool` will randomly select two `LLM`s and will generate 1 generation from each of them to generate 2 generations in total.
 The generations will be labelled by GPT-4 using the `UltraFeedbackTask` for instruction-following.
 Finally, we will push the generated dataset to Argilla, in order to review the generations and labels that were automatically generated, and to manually correct them if needed.

 ```python
 --8<-- "docs/snippets/technical-reference/pipeline/pipeline_llmpool_processllm_5.py"